PolySync/oscc/README.md

 ## Building the Firmware

-Navigate to the `platforms` directory and create a build directory inside of it:
+Navigate to the `firmware` directory and create a build directory inside of it:

 ```
-cd platforms
+cd firmware
 mkdir build
 cd build
 ```